Though noncitizens can vote in few local elections, GOP goes big to make it illegal

 “It does dilute the voice of citizens of this country,” Tomczak said.
 “And it also dilutes the nature of citizenship.”

-This story was originally published by Stateline, which like the New Hampshire Bulletin is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.

-The post Though noncitizens can vote in few local elections, GOP goes big to make it illegal appeared first on New Hampshire Bulletin.
+The post Though noncitizens can vote in few local elections, GOP goes big to make it illegal appeared first on West Virginia Watch.